angelicadavila/UNIZAR_PHD/README.md

 # EngineCL
 Designed for Stratix10 MX

 This repository is a basic mirror of `EngineCL`.
 Only the minimal runnable part of the project is clonned in this repository to avoid struggling with many not so relevant files.

+# EngineCL + FPGA

+The original EngineCL needs adaptations for FPGAs.

+1. The synchornization mechanisms shoud be change for blocking commands instead of callbacks
+1. The load needs to be partitioned and constrained due memory capacity restrictions in FPGA compared with CPU and GPU devices
+1. FPGA programming are moved out of the load balancing loop since inital bitstream programming is slow

 **Work In Progress**.